mate-academy/jv-oop/checklist.md

 ```

 #### Write informative messages in methods.
-Use english only and make them informative:
+- Use English only and make messages informative
-message should indicate what type of `Machine` is working right now `Truck`, `Bulldozer` or `Excavator`.
+- The message should indicate what type of `Machine` is working right now `Truck`, `Bulldozer` or `Excavator`.

-#### Use abstract reference instead of specific one where possible:
+#### Use abstract references instead of specific ones where possible:
 * Bad example:
 ```
 Cat fluffy = new Cat();
 Dog oscar = new Dog();
 ```
 This example is bad cause it won't allow us to use polymorphism in our code.
-Our reference is now bonded to specific implementation, but it is always better to depend on the abstraction.
+Our reference is now bonded to a specific implementation, but it is always better to depend on the abstraction.
 Let's see how we can improve it:
 * Improved example:
 ```